bcgov/CSB-eFile/README.md

 Court Services Branch Electronic Document Filing API

 ## Features
-This repo contains generated a raml spec for the Court Services Branch eFile API project.
+This repo contains a generated raml spec for the Court Services Branch eFile API project.

 ## Usage
 All the details are available in [cso-efile.md](dist/cso-efile.md)

 ## How to Contribute
-We are just getting setup so we're not ready for contrabutions yet.
+We are just getting setup so we're not yet ready for contrabutions.
 If you want to comment feel free to open an issue!

 ## License